 This chicken noodle soup is bursting with flavor and so easy to make.
 Once you have the vegetables prepped and chicken cooked, you can whip this up in under 20 minutes.

-Step One: Cook the chicken in the oven, sauté them in a pan on the stove, or even using the sauté feature on the Instant Pot.
-I used leftovers from my Air Fryer Rotisserie.
+👉Step 1 – Cook the chicken in the oven, sauté them in a pan on the stove, or even using the sauté feature on the Instant Pot.
+I used leftovers from my air fryer rotisserie chicken.

-Step Four: Once the chicken is finished, add to the Instant Pot along with the vegetables, spices and broth.
-Stir and cook on manual for seven minutes.
+👉Step 3 – Once the chicken is finished, add it to the Instant Pot along with the vegetables, spices, and broth.
+Stir and cook on manual for 7 minutes.

-Step Five: Perform a quick release and stir.
-Add the noodles, reseal the lid and cook on manual for four more minutes.
+👉Step 4 – Perform a quick release and stir.
+Add the noodles, reseal the lid and cook on manual for 4 more minutes.

 If you don’t know how to use your Instant Pot-check out the Instant Pot Manual page here to verify anything that may be slightly different on your model!